makersacademy/chitter-challenge/design_recipes/post_peep_route_design.md

 You'll need to include:
   * the HTTP method: POST
   * the path: '/peep'
-  * Body parameters: content and username
+  * Body parameters: content and username (strings)

 ## 2. Design the Response

-`200 OK` as long as the username has been created `400` if username does not exist
+`200 OK` as long as the username or email are not taken
 ```html
 <!-- Response when the post is found: 200 OK -->